adobe/aio-cli/README.md

   PATH  [default: .] path to plugin

 FLAGS
-  -h, --help     show CLI help
+  -h, --help     Show CLI help.
   -v, --verbose

 DESCRIPTION
-  links a plugin into the CLI for development
+  Links a plugin into the CLI for development.

   Installation of a linked plugin will override a user-installed or core plugin.